Near Harman in Randolph County, West Virginia — The American South (Appalachia)

 Randolph County.
 Formed, 1787, from Harrison.
 Named for Edmund Jennings Randolph, Virginia statesman and soldier.
 Largest county in the State.
 Federal dominance of the Tygart’s Valley in the Civil War largely determined control of West Virginia.

 Erected 1964 by West Virginia Historic Commission.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Big Lime and Big Injun (approx. 3.9 miles away); Tory Camps / Seneca Trail (approx. 4.4 miles away); Tuscarora (Clinton) Sand (approx. 6.4 miles away); Seneca Rocks (approx. 6.4 miles away); An 1800’s Garden! (approx. 6.4 miles away); A Melting Pot House (approx. 6.4 miles away); Sites Homestead (approx. 6.4 miles away); More Than One Way Up (approx. 6˝ miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the Veterans Memorial (approx. 3.6 miles away); Big Lime and Big Injun (approx. 3.9 miles away); Tory Camps / Seneca Trail (approx. 4.4 miles away); An 1800’s Garden! (approx. 6.4 miles away); A Melting Pot House (approx. 6.4 miles away); Sites Homestead (approx. 6.4 miles away); More Than One Way Up (approx. 6˝ miles away); 10th Mountain Division (approx. 6˝ miles away).
 Touch for a list and map of all markers in Harman.

 More about this marker.
 The county line here also marks the Eastern Continental Divide.
 Land to the west drains into the Gulf of Mexico.
 Land to the east drains into the Atlantic Ocean.

 A note about nearby markers.
 The Champe Rocks marker may be 8 miles away as the crow flies, but it is 14 miles away as the car drives.

 1. "A History of Pendleton County, West Virginia".
 Internet Archive website entry (Submitted on January 27, 2022, by Larry Gertner of New York, New York.)

 2. Edmund Pendleton.
 Wikipedia entry (Submitted on January 27, 2022, by Larry Gertner of New York, New York.)